Globility/openlink-js/README.md

 ###Application Arguments

 The applications arguments are:
-* `debug`: true/false - enables debugging to console
+* `debug`: true/false - enables debugging to console.
-By default it suffixes the bind path.
+* `bosh_domain`: By default it suffixes the bind path.
 So on Openfire the full path would be `http://SERVER:7070/http-bind`.
 * `xmpp_domain`: The XMPP domain.
 * `xmpp_resource`: Your XMPP resource.
 * `username`: Optional username to pre-populate the example app.